|

 was with them I don’t think we ever caught a hare!
 On any cross country run you

-clearly marked as such and of course you avoided them for obvious reasons.
+which were clearly marked as such and of course you avoided them for obvious

-There was one incident during a cross country run when one boy decided to
+reasons.
+There was one incident during a cross country run when one boy

-take a short cut back to camp across one of these ranges and trod on an
+decided to take a short cut back to camp across one of these ranges and trod

-unexploded something or other and lost a leg.
-His Army career came to a sharp
+on an unexploded something or other and lost a leg.
+His Army career came to a

 education, we also of course had to undergo Military training.
 This along